-WildCraft Studio School offer workshops for adults (16 & over) in the practices of traditional craft, textiles, Native American arts, foraging, and herbal medicine.
+WildCraft Studio School offer workshops for adults (16 & over) in the practices of traditional craft, textiles, Native American arts, and foraging.

 The motivation to combine these practices stems from our belief that resourcefulness, creativity, and a meaningful relationship to place are integral parts of the human experience and deserving of more space in contemporary life.

 From our Portland, OR studio -- as well as from the farms, forests, beaches, and deserts that make up our off-site classrooms -- WildCraft strives to awaken creativity and deepen an understanding of place through hands-on experiences in making.

 The majority of the workshops offered at WildCraft Studio School fall into the category of craft.
 Whether wood carving, weaving, leather working, spinning, natural dyeing, or a myriad of other craft practices, a student taking this type of workshop is guaranteed to experience that skill in an intensive, hands-on way.